catrujilla/pyDHM/docs/index.md

 If using pyDHM for publication, please kindly cite the following:

-*R. Castaneda, A. Doblas, and C. Trujillo, “pyDHM: A Python library for applications in Digital Holographic Microscopy,” Plos ONE, under authors’ revision (2022).*
+*R. Castaneda, A. Doblas, and C. Trujillo, “pyDHM: A Python library for applications in Digital Holographic Microscopy,” Plos ONE, acccepted for publication (2022).*

 ### Support or Contact